 The right side of most full-sized keyboards has a dedicated area for Number Pads.
-This is a set of numeric buttons arranged closely to help typing numbers much faster and efficiently.
+This is a set of numeric buttons arranged closely to help type numbers much faster and more efficiently.

 But to start using it, you need to ‘unlock’ them first.
-There is a lock called Num Lock which responsible to activate or deactivate the button set.
+There is a lock called Num Lock, which is responsible for activating or deactivating the button set.

-Here’s how you can make it always on on your Windows 10 PC.
+Here’s how you can always make it on your Windows 10 PC.

 Once enabled, Num Lock will always ON

-Unlike the Caps Lock key which turned off automatically once you restart the computer, the Num Lock keys will remain active once you turn it on.
+Unlike the Caps Lock key, which turns off automatically once you restart the computer, the Num Lock key will remain active once you turn it on.

-Even if you restarted the device, the system will remember your previous setting and will set it on when the computer awake.
+Even if you restart the device, the system will remember your previous setting and will set it on when the computer awakens.

 How to turn on the Num Lock keys